This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 There are plenty of jarred chutneys on the market, but if you are a fan of those, you’ll find that making it yourself produces even better results.
 No surprise there!

-Despite the complexity of its flavor, mango chutney is actually very easy to make.
-Ingredient are simply added together and then cooked down slowly until the desired consistency is reached.
+Despite the complexity of its flavor, mango chutney is very easy to make.
+Ingredients are simply added together and then cooked down slowly until the desired consistency is reached.